Holiday (Bee Gees song): Composition and recording

 The song is composed primarily in a minor key with a strong orchestral presence.
 Brothers Barry and Robin Gibb, who also wrote the song, share lead vocals.
 The song was recorded during the same session as "To Love Somebody" around April 1967.

-All three Gibb brothers sung the "Dee dees" in the chorus sections of the song.
+All three Gibb brothers sang the "Dee dees" in the chorus sections of the song.

 Release

 Billboard described the single as "an intriguing ballad change of pace from their "To Love Somebody" hit," and specifically praised the production.
 Cash Box praised the "powerful organ backdrop" and "excellent vocal showing."
+Record World called it "another of the distinctive, inventive Bee Gees mood pieces."

 The song's flipside was "Every Christian Lion Hearted Man Will Show You" in the US, Canada and Australia but "Red Chair, Fade Away" was used in other territories.
 The song's music video, consisted of footage of the band enjoying traveling a city bus in Paris.
 Their footage visiting Paris is also used as the music video for "Words".
 Another promotional film, filmed in black and white, featured the group performing the song.

 The song remained a concert favourite for over 30 years, and Maurice Gibb often provided the audience with comedic antics by attempting many failed attempts to join Barry and Robin while singing this song.
 Evidence of this can be seen in the 1989 "One For All" concert video where Maurice takes a camera from a film cameraman standing nearby and films Barry and Robin as they sing the song.